-Based on the current maximum of 15 councillors which provides an indicator of the best possible representation then under the different merger options representation would rise to 9,500 residents per Councillor (Kogarah + Hurstville), over 19,000 (St George) and around 26,000 (St George + Canterbury).
-All options are significantly more than the current representation levels of around 5,000 residents per councillor.
+Based on the current maximum of 15 councillors which provides an indicator of the best possible representation available under the different merger options, representation would rise to over 19,000 (St George) and around 26,000 (St George + Canterbury).
+All options are significantly more than the current representation levels of around 7,000 residents per councillor.